rycharlind/Reddit-PCC-Module/README.md

 ```

 #### Step 3 - API Request
-Once you have the access token, you can now use that to make API request.
+Once you have the access token, you can now use that to make API requests.
 The below example takes a param of username that we stored in the database.
-We first find that use so we can grab their corresponding access token and make the request.
+We first find the user so we can grab their corresponding access token and make the request.
 We then render the reponse text to the page.
 ```
 app.get('/api', function(req, res) {
     findUser(req.query.name).then(function(results) {